 Animals using their extremities as oars must “row” at a speed that’s not only faster than their body but also faster in relation to the surrounding water.
-The 17 millimeter long water beetle Acillus is such a rower and moves at a speed of 0.5 meters per second.
-This might not sound all that impressive, but if Acillus were to increase its size by a factor of one hundred to 170 centimeters, then it’s not unreasonable to imagine that its speed would increase proportionately.
-Acillus swims with its second and third pairs of legs, which are covered with hair much like the branch of a spruce tree.
-One might think that a hairy tentacle wouldn’t be all that helpful, that the water would flow through the hairs, but this is not the case.
+The .67-inch-long water beetle Acilius is such a rower and moves at a speed of 1.1 miles per hour.
+This might not sound all that impressive, but if Acilius were to increase its size by a factor of one hundred to 70 inches, then it’s not unreasonable to imagine that its speed would increase proportionately.
+Acilius swims with its second and third pairs of legs, which are covered with hair much like the branches of a spruce tree.
+One might think that a hairy leg wouldn’t be all that helpful, that the water would flow through the hairs, but this is not the case.
 On the contrary, only a very small amount of water flows through them.
-When pulling, the hairs stand out to create as much of a forward-driving surface as possible, and when Acillus sneaks back its legs to do a new stroke, then the hairs disappear.
-Large “oars” are more beneficial than small ones, as it is more energy-efficient to pull more water less frequently than the other way around.
+When pulling, the hairs stand out to create as much of a forward-driving surface as possible, and when Acilius sneaks back its legs to do a new stroke, the hairs disappear.
+Large “oars” are more beneficial than small ones, as it is more energy efficient to pull more water less frequently than the other way around.

-Newton’s second law of motion tells us that it’s crucial to maintain the existing momentum.
-Even though Acillus has two pairs of “oars,” it still loses momentum in-between strokes.
+Newton’s second law of motion tells us that it’s crucial to maintain existing momentum.
+Even though Acilius has two pairs of “oars,” it still loses momentum between strokes.
 Nor is it particularly streamlined.
-A higher stroke frequency would reduce the costly need to increase speed in-between strokes.
+A higher stroke frequency would reduce the costly need to increase speed in between strokes.
 At the same time, shorter strokes would result in its “oars” being opened too frequently, which would reduce speed.
 Nor is it possible to alternate between the front and rear pairs of “oars,” as they would collide.
-One remaining option for Acillus to swim more efficiently would be to alternate its strokes and use one side at a time, like a cross-country skier.
-Unfortunately for the beetle, however, this is not an option, as its shell does not allow for any type of rotation without it heeling from side to side.
-Fortunately, on the other hand, its shell works as a hull effectively maintaining the beetle’s direction when swimming, sort of as if it had abs of steel.
+One remaining option for Acilius to swim more efficiently would be to alternate its strokes and use one side at a time, like a cross-country skier.
+Unfortunately for the beetle, this is not an option, as its shell does not allow for any type of rotation without it heeling from side to side.
+Fortunately, on the other hand, its shell works as a hull, effectively maintaining the beetle’s direction when swimming, as if it had abs of steel.

 What’s the optimal frequency?

 Our arms serve as our oars.
-Just like for Acillus, our speed in the water depends on the length and frequency of our forward-driving strokes.
+Just like for Acilius, our speed in the water depends on the length and frequency of our forward-driving strokes.
 The swimmer is able to increase his or her speed in three ways:

-1. Letting your arm strokes remain the same length and increasing your frequency.
+Maintaining arm stroke length and increasing stroke frequency

-2) Maintaining your frequency and making longer arm strokes.
+Maintaining stroke frequency and making longer arm strokes

-3) Making longer arm strokes and increasing your frequency.
+Making longer arm strokes and increasing stroke frequency

 So, which one of the three options is the best?
 It naturally depends on your present level and what level you aspire to reach.
 Increasing your frequency is probably the fastest way for you to beat your friends to the floating sauna.
-If your swimming is poor, if you swim in a wetsuit and if you don’t want to exert yourself in your triathlon, then it may instead be a good idea to go for longer arm strokes.
+If your swimming is poor, if you swim in a wetsuit and you don’t want to exert yourself in your triathlon, then it may instead be a good idea to use longer arm strokes.
 If, on the other hand, you have a serious and long-term desire to take your swimming to the next level, then you need to do both.